SomeCoder23/ExpressJS_Projects/README.md

-# How to deploy your nodejs project to AWS:
+# Deploying your App to AWS:

+## Step 1: Release your app to github
 1) Make sure your nodejs project is working, cd into the folder.
 Make sure you have a dist folder with the index.js file and an infrastucture folder with an app.service file with the code for running the service on systemd, as shown in the following image:

 ![1st step](https://github.com/SomeCoder23/ExpressJS_Projects/blob/main/Screenshots/Screenshot%20from%202023-08-20%2019-16-58.png)